Harry Braun

-Harry William Braun III (born November 6, 1948) is an American renewable energy consultant, researcher, and perennial candidate.
+Harry William Braun III is an American renewable energy consultant, researcher, and perennial candidate.
 He was a congressional nominee in 1984 and 1986, and has been a presidential candidate in 2004, 2012, 2016, and 2020.
 He has published papers on the hydrogen economy, solar power, and photobiology.

 Life and work

-Braun was born November 6, 1948, in Compton, California.
-A graduate of Arizona State University, Braun lived in Arizona for 42 years.
-He and his wife Dorothy now reside in Canton, Georgia.
-Since 1998, Braun has been the principal of Mesa Wind LLC, which developed wind energy (and solar energy) projects.
+Braun is a graduate of Arizona State University Since 1998, Braun has been the principal of Mesa Wind LLC, which developed wind energy (and solar energy) projects.

 Braun received a bachelor's degree in history and general science from Arizona State University in 1971.
 Since then, he has done independent research in the fields of energy technologies and resources, photobiology, molecular biology, and protein evolution.
 Braun is an Advisory Board Member of the International Association for Hydrogen Energy.

 Braun is the founder and senior scientist of the Phoenix Project Foundation (PPF), a non-profit 501(c)(3) organization, which advocates for a hydrogen-based energy economy rather than the current fossil-fuel-based economy.
 The foundation promotes ideas outlined in Braun's book, Phoenix Project, initially published in 1990 and revised in 2000.

 Braun's published papers and books include material on solar power, (Note: 1992, Solar Stirling Gensets for Large-Scale Hydrogen Production.)
 (Note: 1997, Stirling Energy Systems (SES): dish-Stirling program.
 (See also: Stirling Energy Systems.))
 (Note: 1999, Status of the Boeing Dish Engine Critical Component project, 1999.) the hydrogen economy, (Note: 2003, Calculating hydrogen production costs.) and photobiology; (Note: 2008, Photobiology: The biological impact of sunlight on health & infection control.
 (See also, 1982.)) he has also published several versions of his book about using renewable energy to generate hydrogen, entitled The Phoenix Project.
 (Note: 2008, The Phoenix Project: Shifting to a Solar Hydrogen Economy by 2020.
 (Revised version; earlier versions published in 1990), 2000, and 2003.))